-1.1.1 Liska Environmental has been commissioned by Mr Rashid Ghafuri to undertake a desk based Flood Risk Assessment (FRA) for a development at 3 Colne Avenue, West Drayton, UB7 7AJ (Figure 3-1).
-It is understood by Liska Environmental that this report is to support a planning application for the demolition of existing garage and erection of a single-storey rear and side extension.
+1.1.1 Liska Environmental has been commissioned to undertake a desk based Flood Risk Assessment (FRA) for a development at 30 Colne Avenue, West Drayton, UB7 7AL (Figure 3-1).
+It is understood by Liska Environmental that this report is to support a planning application for the conversion of integral garage to habitable accommodation.